 One of the things I love best about our mobile lifestyle is that it demands very little planning ahead.
-Traveling without looking too far down the road allows us adjust on the fly – staying longer than we thought we might, or taking off in a previously unanticipated direction.
+Traveling without looking too far down the road allows us adjust on the fly.
+We can stay longer than we thought we might, or take off in a previously unanticipated direction.
 The spontaneity is part of the fun, but it can also be a source disappointment.

 Located just 14 miles from downtown Denver, a stay at Cherry Creek requires planning.
-This 4,200-acre park is an island of serenity surround by all the activity and energy of a major metropolitan area.
-With 133 campsites available year-round, and full hookup and basic camping options available, this easily stands out as one of the nicest places we’ve parked the RV in all the time we’ve been traveling.
-The campsites are spacious and superbly outfitted, with concrete pads, gravel patios, picnic tables, and fire rings.
+This 4,200-acre park is an island of serenity surrounded by all the activity and energy of a major metropolitan area.
+With 133 campsites available year-round, this easily stands out as one of the nicest places we’ve parked the RV in all the time we’ve been traveling.
+The campsites are spacious and superbly outfitted with concrete pads, gravel patios, picnic tables, and fire rings.

 The centerpiece of the park is the 850-acre Cherry Creek reservoir, popular for birding, boating, fishing, swimming, and water skiing.
-The swimming beach is off limits for the dogs, but walk across the dam from the campground to the marina and you can rent stand-up paddle boards, kayaks, canoes, and fishing boats.
+The swimming beach is off limits for dogs, but at the marina across the dam from the campground you can rent stand-up paddle boards, kayaks, canoes, and fishing boats.
 There are also more than 25 miles of dog friendly trails in and around the park, some offering fantastic views of the reservoir.

 For those with a bit more energy to burn, a $2 daily entrance fee gets you access to the park’s 100+ acre off-leash dog area, complete with a walking trail and waste stations.

 And pups looking to spend the day lounging by the lake will find several picnic areas with lake views.
 There are also grills and plenty of perfectly-spaced trees for hanging hammocks!

 There are a couple of places nearby that would be a shame to miss while you’re in the area.
 The first is Garden of the Gods, a free city park in Colorado Springs, just an hour south of Cherry Creek.

 Encompassing 1,350 acres, and pierced by huge red sandstone rock formations, all 15 miles of trails are open to leashed pets.
-And just when you thought the scenery couldn’t get any better, there’s Pikes Peak in the background!
 The main loop through the park is paved and easy walking for dogs and people of all skill levels.
 And several trails offer great views of Pikes Peak!

 Just 40 minutes up the road from Cherry Creek is an awe-inspiring combination of natural beauty and man-made ingenuity.
 Red Rocks Amphitheater is a concert venue built into the red sandstone outcroppings where the Great Plains meet the Rocky Mountains.

-Unfortunately, Denver and the city of Aurora, which borders Cherry Creek State Park and is the location of the park’s mailing address, both impose bans against pit bulls and pit bull mixes.
-However, Cherry Creek State Park itself is unincorporated, and pit bulls are welcome within the state park.
-All breeds of dogs are also welcome at Garden of the Gods, but Red Rocks falls within the borders of the city of Denver, so anyone traveling with a pit bull should avoid that hike.
+Unfortunately, Denver and the city of Aurora, which borders Cherry Creek State Park, both impose bans against pitbulls and pitbull mixes.
+However, Cherry Creek State Park itself is unincorporated, and pit bulls are welcome within the state park boundaries.
+All breeds of dogs are also welcome at Garden of the Gods.
+However, Red Rocks falls within the borders of the city of Denver.
+Anyone traveling with a pitbull should avoid that hike.